skiqqy/gnusocial-docker/README.md

 ## Once built
-// Currently there is an issue with the db init, hence the need for the following Inside the image run the following (changing "social" to something more secure",
+// Currently there is an issue with the db init, hence the need for the following

+Inside the image run the following (changing "social" to something more secure"),
 ```
 $ echo "CREATE DATABASE social;" | mariadb
 $ echo "GRANT ALL on social.* TO 'social'@'localhost' IDENTIFIED BY 'social';" | mariadb